 Work at Kilmainham has been going on for five years financed by donations.
 One recent donor gave £1,000 and described the reconstruction of the jail as,

 A unique example of practical patriotism

-Pearse McLoughlin explains that some of the labourers are ex-IRA men but many have no connection to any politcal movement or group but see their work as a way of paying tribute to their glorious dead.
+Pearse McLoughlin of the Kilmainham Gaol Restoration Committee explains that some of the labourers are ex-IRA men but many have no connection to any political movement or group.
+They see their work as a way of paying tribute.
 The committee is adamant that the work on the jail should be done on a voluntary basis to honour the dead.

-While much of the work has been done, Mr McLoughlin anticipates that it will take another five years before the jail will look as it did 100 years ago.
+While much of the work has been done Pearse McLoughlin anticipates that it will take another five years before the jail will look as it did 100 years ago.

 This episode of Newsbeat was broadcast on 15 December 1965.
 The reporter is Cathal O'Shannon.